KruskalMST/Python-Sudoku/README.md

 # Python-Sudoku
 Sudoku with purple board developed using pygame.
+Place SudokuGameMechanics.py and Sudoku.py in same directory and run Sudoku.py.